gchq/sleeper/scripts/test/nightly/README.md

 sleeper builder ./sleeper/scripts/test/nightly/updateAndRunTests.sh /sleeper-builder/nightlyTestSettings.json <test-type> &> /tmp/sleeperTests.log
 ```

+Running the nightly system tests should take around 2.5 hours.

 Due to the time taken to run all the system tests for either a functional or performance run, multiple test suites
 now run in parallel.
-This is achievied by copying the Sleeper folders into a
+This is achieved by copying the Sleeper folders into a
 temporary folder per batch (quick, slow1-n, expensive1-n).
 The nightly run script then runs each of these in parallel
 with a short 60 seconds delay between each one starting up.
 Once all have completed it then uploads the results to S3.